March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 Only one peering connection can be established between the same two VPCs at the same time.

-Jumbo frames are supported for peering connections within the same region.
+Jumbo frames (MTU up to 8500 bytes) are supported for peering connections both within the same region and across regions.

 A placement group can span peered VPCs that are in the same region; however, you do not get full-bisection bandwidth between instances in peered VPCs